SimpleELN-Team/SimpleELN-Documentation/README.md

 Then point your browser to the `build/html/index.html` file.

-The pre-generated documentation can conveniently be accessed via `html/index.html` file.
+The pre-generated documentation can also be conveniently accessed via the `html/index.html` file.